Introduction

 Chicago Booth uses the same curriculum in varying formats for all of the school’s MBA programs.
 The business school bases its curriculum on accounting, economics, psychology, sociology, and statistics.
 The curriculum gives students the power to customize their course schedules to best fit their career goals.

 The curriculum is highly flexible, and there is only one course required for every student.
-This course is called LEAD and it is “a hands-on, experiential course designed to help you identify your strengths and opportunities as a leader and integrate those insights into an active, intentional and ongoing process of leadership development."
-LEAD is one of the first programs of its kind at a major business school.
-For part time MBA students, LEAD gives you skills and practices to integrate into your work while pursuing your degree.
+This course is called LEAD, and it is “a hands-on, experiential course designed to help you identify your strengths and opportunities as a leader and integrate those insights into an active, intentional and ongoing process of leadership development."

-Because LEAD is one of the first courses that all MBA students take, and because it is the only required course for all students, it is clear that leadership is one of the foremost qualities at the center of Booth's curriculum.
-After taking LEAD, you can enroll in many other leadership-focused elective courses, including Interpersonal Dynamics, Leadership Practicum, Leadership Studio, Innovation Leadership, Leading and Managing Teams, and Power and Influence in Organizations.
-All of these courses are designed to help you become the best leader that you can be, allowing you to hone new skills as you take charge in your workplace and community.
+Because LEAD is one of the first courses that all MBA students take and because it is the only required course for all students, it is clear that leadership is one of the foremost qualities at the center of Booth's curriculum.

 The next section of the curriculum consists of the Three Foundation Areas: Financial Accounting, Microeconomics, and Statistics.
 You will choose one course from each of these areas that are best suited to your previous academic and professional experiences.
-There are both basic and advanced options within the Three Foundation Areas from which you can choose.

 A highly flexible part of the curriculum is Functions, Management, and Business Environment.
 In this course grouping, there are seven categories.
-In the topic of “Functions,” there is Finance, Marketing, and Operations, in the field of “Management,” there is Decisions, People, and Strategy, and finally, there is the Business Environment category.
-You will be required to select one class from six of those categories, choosing either basic or advanced courses that best fit your learning and career goals.
+In the topic of “Functions,” there is Finance, Marketing, and Operations; in the field of “Management,” there are Decisions, People, and Strategy; and finally, there is the Business Environment category.

-Finally, Booth requires MBA students to take 11 elective courses.
-In this area of the curriculum, which offers over 130 different courses on various topics, you will have the most flexibility.
 Booth's electives come in one of two distinct categories: Lab Courses and Other Elective Courses.
 Furthermore, some of these electives are offered through the University of Chicago Law School or the Harris School of Public Policy.
 MBA students may take up to six classes outside of Chicago Booth.

 Concentrations